marios-stam/Drone_Pose_Estimation/README.md

 `roslaunch Drone_Pose_Estimation raw_estimate_logging.launch`

-Keep in mind that before using you have to make sure that you have calibrated the package on your camera and the camera is facing the drone from above.
+Keep in mind that before using you have to make sure that you have calibrated the package on your camera and the camera is facing the drone from above where the Aruco tag is placed on it.

 ![Pose estimation](https://github.com/marios-stam/Drone_Pose_Estimation/blob/d82b5bcb481d162889ba36eb9ecd2105f87f0356/photos/2.jpeg "Pose estimation")
 ![Pose estimation2](https://github.com/marios-stam/Drone_Pose_Estimation/blob/83deb58fe64a7d7a37af4b42531c5a17a8588c79/photos/3.png "Pose estimation")